Italy (humanist cursive); global calligraphic traditions · c. 1400–present (modern script: 16th century copperplate)

 Iconic script lettering works include: Coca-Cola Spencerian script logo (1887); Zapf, Zapfino typeface (1998); Johnston, London Underground typeface (1916); Cadbury script logo; Hische, Drop Cap project.

 Generate unique script lettering SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.